 In 1930, the State Home for the Feeble-Minded was renamed the State Training School, at which time the emphasis was on discipline, cost-cutting, and farm productivity.
 At that time, further sterilizations occurred.
 The population at Winfield peaked during WWII when it reached 1,245 clients in 1942.

-In World War II, Winfield, along with neighboring Arkansas City, became home to a military pilot training base, Strother Field, which remained in operation until the end of the war, bringing several thousand military personnel into the area.
+In World War II, Winfield and neighboring Arkansas City became home to Strother Field, a military pilot training base.
+This base remained in operation until the end of the war, bringing several thousand military personnel into the area.
 After the war, in the early 1950s, the field became the shared municipal airport and industrial park for Winfield and neighboring Arkansas City.

-After the war, Kansas hospitals for the disabled were assessed, and several problems were found at Winfield State Training School.
+After the war, Kansas hospitals for people with disabilities were assessed, and several problems were found at Winfield State Training School.
 Although there were no recorded accounts of physical abuse, handcuffs, leg irons, and whips were found in the hospital.

 In 1951, G.E.
 Aviation, an aircraft-engine division of General Electric at Strother Field, began producing General Electric J47 jet engines for U.S. military aircraft — notably the Boeing B-47 Stratojet intercontinental bomber, built primarily in Wichita, and also built by Douglas Aircraft at Tulsa, Oklahoma.
 Approximately 3,000 of those engines were produced at Strother by 1955.